Alan Mills (baseball): New York Yankees

 He made his major league debut on April 14, pitching 2.2 scoreless innings against the Texas Rangers.
 Mills went 1–5 with a 4.15 ERA his rookie year splitting his time between the Yankees and triple A Columbus Clippers.
 For Columbus, he was 3–3 with a 3.38 ERA and six saves.

-Mills spent most of in the minors, however, made two starts upon returning to the club in September.
-He was traded to the Baltimore Orioles for a player to be named later during Spring training the following season.
+Mills spent most of in the minors.
+He made two starts upon returning to the club in September.
+During Spring training the following season, he was traded to the Baltimore Orioles for a player to be named later.

 As of 2024, Mills is the only Yankee to wear number 69 in a regular season game.